-- Megacolon – due to constipation and the Manx lacking the appropriate muscles (the tail) to push fecal matter out from rectum.
+- Megacolon – due to constipation and the Manx lacking the appropriate muscles (the tail) to push fecal matter out from the rectum.
 This results in the fecal hardening and extending the colon.
 This problem can only be solved through surgery.

-- Intertrigo – bacterial, viral or fungal infection involving the rump fold of the Manx.
+- Intertrigo – bacterial, viral, or fungal infection involving the rump fold of the Manx.

 - Obesity – the Manx short, stocky bodies make them predispose to obesity and diabetes.